-LTE variant of Microsoft's Surface Go 2 apparently pops up on FCC
+LTE variant of Microsoft's Surface Go 2 apparently pops up on FCC0

 Surface Go 2 is expected to be an incremental upgrade over its predecessor